MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Using-Format-Commands-to-Change-Output-View.md

 ```

-## Using Format-List for a List View
+## Using Format-List for a list view

 The `Format-List` cmdlet displays an object in the form of a listing, with each property labeled and
 displayed on a separate line: